-The Immigration Reform and Control Act requires all employers to hire only legally entitled to them.
+The Immigration Reform and Control Act requires all employers to hire only American citizens and aliens who are authorized to work in the United States.
+The law seeks to preserve jobs for those who are legally entitled to them.
 The College will implement the following procedures to assure compliance with the law: